silviot/edx-platform-wiki/Internationalization-and-localization.md

 7. If you experience issues:
    - Be sure your browser is set to prefer the language set in `LANGUAGE_CODE`
    - In `common/djangoapps/student/views.py`, the user's language code is tried to be obtained from a saved preferences file.
 So if you are having issues seeing your language served up, it may be because your User object has a different language saved as a preference.
 Try creating a new user in your environment, this should clear up the issue.

+# Releasing A Language

+Setting `LANGUAGE_CODE` sets one language to be your installation's default language.
+What if you want to support more than one language?

+To "release" a second (or third, or hundreth) language, what you have to do is to config the languages on the admin panel:

+YourAwesomeDomain.com/admin/dark_lang/darklangconfig/

+The `LANGUAGE_CODE` variable is for your server's default language.
+And then to "release" a language, you have to turn them on in the dark lang config on the admin panel - do that by going to the admin url above, then adding language codes for all additional languages you wish to release in a comma separated list.
+For example, to release French and Chinese (China), you'd add

+ `fr, zh-cn`

+to the dark lang config list.
+You don't need to add the language code for your server's default language, but it's no problem if you do.

+Confusing, I know.
+The benefit of this is that you can preview languages before you release them by appending

+`?lang-code=xx`

+to the end of any url, and `?clear-lang` to undo it.
+Example:

+`127.0.0.1:8000/dashboard?preview-lang=ar      # Shows your site in Arabic (if Arabic is unreleased in your instance)` `127.0.0.1:8000/dashboard?clear-lang                # Resets your session`

+Remember than lang codes with underscores and capital letters need to be converted to using dashes and lower case letters on the edX platform.
+For example Chinese (Taiwan) is code "zh_TW" on Transifex, but "zh-tw" on the edX system.